You were created for more than motherhood

-Even in those days of my body and mind being completely invaded by this pint-sized little soul, I remember I turned to my mother one day, my eyes half closed, my shirt covered in spit-up, and said, “Being a mother suits me to a T.” I honestly felt like I had been wandering through life up until that point, just waiting for God’s big purpose for my life to fall into my lap.
+Yet, even in those days of my body and mind being completely invaded by this pint-sized little soul, I remember I turned to my mother one day, my eyes half closed, my shirt covered in spit up, and said, “Being a mother suits me to a T.” I honestly felt like I had been wandering through life up until that point, just waiting for God’s big purpose for my life to fall into my lap.
 I decided it was motherhood.

 It’s easy to see how I could think so.
 After all, the souldeep love that God puts in a mother’s heart is powerful.
 It is consuming in a way that we didn’t understand was possible before we were already eaten up with it.
 It can overshadow a lot of things in life, especially in the early years.
 Motherhood is hard.
+It’s beautiful and devastating in a million different ways.
 It brings things out in us that we didn’t know were there, both good and bad.
-And, it teaches us so much about God’s love for us.
+And it teaches us so much about God’s love for us.

-It doesn’t mean that our hearts won’t still creak and crack and melt just a little when we remember what we once had.
+It doesn’t mean that our hearts won’t still melt just a little when we remember what we once had.
 It doesn’t mean that what we’re doing here, in the wilds of motherhood, doesn’t have eternal significance.
-But, God’s purposes are big.
+But God’s purposes are big.
 Much bigger than we can imagine.
 The purpose of our lives is to glorify Him in all that we do, whether we are mothers or not.
 Whether we are in the thick of chasing toddlers everywhere or simply remembering those days, a little misty-eyed.
 God’s purposes don’t have dates of expiration.
 They don’t apply to only one section of our lives.
-And they certainly aren’t wrapped up solely in the tooshort phases of mothering children.
+And they certainly aren’t wrapped up solely in the too-short phases of mothering children.

 I wanted to tell her all of these things, but I knew it was too much.
 Instead, I just walked past and smiled at her baby.
 The sweet young mother watched me, and when our eyes met, I nodded.
 She nodded back, and then I walked out the door, my hands empty, heart filled with the truth of God’s goodness in all the phases of life.